aragon/hack/docs/guides-agent-app.md

    <img width="800" src="/docs/assets/agent-guide/agent-14.png">
 </p>

-You should see there are now three tokenholders, each xwith equivalent stakes.
+You should see there are now three tokenholders, each with equivalent stakes.

 If you've made it this far,  congratulations! 😊🎉😊🎉